 |March 6, 2020||Selected applicants invited to submit grant application|

 |April 6, 2020||Grant applications due|

 Applications for the 2020 sponsorship funding cycle open January 6, 2020.

 The Kaiser Permanente Greater Southern Alameda County partners with community-based organizations to support events and activities addressing our identified health needs and promoting healthy lifestyles, education, workforce development, and environmental stewardship.

 To learn more about the sponsorship program and eligibility, please review the Greater Southern Alameda County Sponsorship Program Guide.
 Please note: All requests must be submitted at least 2 months before the date of the event.

-For instructions on how to submit an online sponsorship application please review the Mosaic User Guide for Sponsorship Applicants.
+For instructions on how to submit an online sponsorship application, please review the Mosaic User Guide for Sponsorship Applicants.

-Community Benefit Manager
+Community Health Manager

 Senior Public Affairs Representative